QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 4. This pipeline is a multibranch one.
 This means, if there were more than one branch in GitHub, Jenkins would have scanned the repository to discover them all and we would have been able to trigger a build for each branch.

-Let us see this in action.
+We proceed to see this in action.

 1. Using the command below, we create a new git branch and name it **`feature/jenkinspipeline-stages`**